Our research activities are diverse, ranging from medical imaging and image analysis to molecular and cellular engineering.

 - Wireless networks

-Click here for a list of electrical and computer engineering faculty members and descriptions of their research interests.
+For more information see our directory of electrical and computer engineering faculty members and descriptions of their research interests.

 Mechanical engineering faculty members have strong research ties with the Laboratory for Laser Energetics, the Rochester Center for Biomedical Ultrasound, and with various departments within the School of Medicine and Dentistry.
 Specific topics include: